robertdebock/ansible-role-logrotate/README.md

 # Should rotated logs be compressed??
 logrotate_compress: yes

+# Use date extension on log file names
+logrotate_dateext: no

 # User/Group for rotated log files (Loaded by OS-Specific vars if found, or and can be set manually)
 logrotate_user: "{{ _logrotate_user[ansible_distribution] | default(_logrotate_user['default'] ) }}"
 logrotate_group: "{{ _logrotate_group[ansible_distribution] | default(_logrotate_group['default'] ) }}"